dongnan-cn/kafka-simulator/README.md

   - View received messages in real-time
   - Manual offset commit functionality (when auto commit is disabled)
   - Visualize partition assignments
+- **Schema Management**: Create, manage, and validate Avro schemas
 - **Visual Monitoring**: Real-time display of message flows and consumer group activities
+- **Internationalization Support**: All UI interfaces and log content are available in English

 ## Environment Preparation
 Before starting the project, make sure the following software is installed on your system: